Female Technician Broadspraying Underside

 It creeps silently and unseen in hidden nooks and crannies on your car, but rust on the body and undercarriage is more than just an eyesore.

-Otherwise known as iron oxide, car rust forms when a metal that contains iron – like your car's body – is exposed to oxygen and moisture.
+Also known as iron oxide, car rust forms when an iron-containing metal, like your car's body, is exposed to oxygen and moisture.
 Add in road salt that cakes as it dries, and rust can shorten a vehicle's lifespan and damage its structural integrity.

 For most Canadian drivers, winter means dealing with icy conditions.
-While snow tires are a must-have (and CAA Auto Insurance offers Members an extra 5% off for using them between November 20 and April 15), road salt is an important way to keep motorists safe.
+While snow tires are a must-have, road salt is an important way to keep motorists safe.

-The Government of Canada reports that five million tons of road salts are used in Canada every year.
-Unfortunately, in the cooler months, all that extra salt on the wet roads speeds up metal corroding.
-The problem is once rust starts, it can quickly spread.
+The Government of Canada reports that five million tons of road salt are used in Canada every year.
+Unfortunately, in the cooler months, all that extra salt on wet roads accelerates metal corrosion.
+The problem is that once rust starts, it can quickly spread.
 Your best form of protection is to book your annual rustproofing appointment.

 There are a few strategies that can help keep the creep under control.